caseycantrell/meme-boi/README.md

 # Become a memelord, easily.

 Check out the deployed version [here](https://memeboi.netlify.app).
+Note: this was intended to be used/viewed on a mobile device.

 ---